How to Find the Right Answering Service that Fits Your Business

 The right answering service should already have a list of clients that are somehow similar to your business.
 Even if they aren’t quite in the same specialty, they should have some clients that have worked in the same general industry and/or are similar to the size of your business currently.

-6. Ask About Their Scripting Process
+6. Ask About Their Call Handling Process

 High-quality answering services will have strong call mapping systems in place, typically using top-of-the-line technology and training their agents carefully on how to make the most of these sort-of scripts.